 Borrowing from the design of Malay and Javanese homes of the time, it has a triple-tiered roof, was built on top of stilts, and was constructed entirely from wood.

-Negara Mosque is unique for its towering 73m-high white minaret.
+Interestingly, Negara Mosque is unique for its towering 73m-high white minaret.
 Beneath this is the building’s most beguiling feature.
 With its 16 points, the mosque’s beautiful blue-and-green concrete dome resembles an open umbrella.

-In the north, Kuala Lumpur stands at a hilltop the colossal Masjid Wilayah which holds about 17,000 worshippers inside its Ottoman-style structure.
+Kuala Lumpur stands at a hilltop the colossal Masjid Wilayah which holds about 17,000 worshippers inside its Ottoman-style structure.